AdobeDocs/workfront.pt-BR/help/quicksilver/manage-work/requests/create-requests/enable-email-issues-into-projects.md

    >This was the case previously, but it's not working this way anymore, since August 2022: * Emails forwarded to this email address are not added as issues to the project in&nbsp;Workfront.
 Only emails created from this email address are added as issues.
    -->

-1. (Opcional) Selecione a **Encaminhar todos os problemas que não forem enviados por email** e digite um endereço de email de encaminhamento na caixa abaixo.
+1. (Opcional) Selecione a opção **Encaminhar todos os problemas que não forem enviados por email** e digite um endereço de email de encaminhamento na caixa abaixo.

    Esse endereço de email recebe informações sobre emails que não foram enviados para o projeto.